meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *"We are not stuff that abides, but patterns that perpetuate themselves.
 A pattern is a message, and may be transmitted as a message."*

-Today Large Language Models (LLMs)—machines that generate seamless "messages" (text, code, images) without human intent, demonstrate the technical equivalence of pattern/message over meaning, and their use in attention seeking, buffer filling, and endless scrolling has earned the exploitation of such systems the moniker of "hallucination" at best, and "slop" in the mean.
+Today Large Language Models (LLMs)—machines that generate seamless "messages" (text, code, images) without human intent, demonstrate the technical equivalence of pattern and message over meaning, and their use in attention seeking, buffer filling, and endless scrolling has earned the exploitation of such systems the moniker of "hallucination" at best, and "slop" in the mean.

 Consequently, social order becomes a regulatory process.